OriolFilter/Docker_101/README.md

 ## Start docker service

 To start using dockers you need to start the service (unless it's alredy running)

 ### Service (Debian based distros)

     sudo service docker start

-### Systemctl (Debian based distros)
+### Systemctl (Arch based distros)

     sudo systemctl start docker

 ## Enable docker service

 You can enable the service instead of start it, so it starts on boot, but not required

 # docker run